5 Great Expectation Setting Tricks Every Manager Needs

 • Use Written Communication: Whenever possible, put expectations in writing.
 This can be in the form of job descriptions, project plans, or task lists.
 Written documents serve as a reference point for team members and reduce the likelihood of misinterpretation.

 • Hold Clear Conversations: In addition to written communication, have face-to-face or virtual meetings to discuss expectations.
 This allows for questions, clarifications, and the opportunity to gauge team members’ understanding.
-Encourage questions to ensure that all parties are on the same ground.
+Encourage questions about expectations to ensure that all parties are on the same ground.

 • Listen Actively: During conversations about expectations, actively listen to your team members.
 Encourage them to share their thoughts, concerns, and questions.
 This two-way communication can help identify any potential issues early on.